0u812/sbnw/readme.md

 ## Acknowledgements

-This work was funded under National Institute of General Medical Sciences of the National Institutes of Health award R01-GM081070
+This work was funded by the generous support of the National Institute of General Medical Sciences of the National Institutes of Health under award R01-GM081070